Grilled Wild Salmon with a Roasted Beet and Arugula Salad

-I love this combination and it's great with lower tannin red wines such as pinot noir.
+Merry loved this combination and it's great with lower tannin red wines such as Pinot Noir.
 The beets can be roasted a day ahead and the jus also made ahead and warmed for service.
 The recipe also calls for using baby beets.
 If you can’t find them, use large beets cut into wedges before roasting.

 6 six-ounce salmon fillets or steaks (preferably wild caught)

 3 cups or so tender young arugula leaves, washed